ossf/glossary/content/en/contributor-ladder/_index.md

     weight: 10
 ---

-Hi there! 👋 Thanks for your interest in contributing to the CNCF Cloud Native Glossary project.
+Hi there! 👋 Thanks for your interest in contributing to the OpenSSF Glossary project.
-Whether you contribute new terms, help localize the Glossary into your native language, or want to help others get started, there are many ways to become an active member of this community.
+Whether you contribute new terms or want to help others get started, there are many ways to become an active member of this community.
 This doc outlines the different contributor roles within the project and the responsibilities and privileges that come with them.

 ## 1. Contributors

 The Glossary is for everyone.
 Anyone can become a Glossary contributor simply by contributing to the project.
-All contributors are expected to follow the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).
+All contributors are expected to follow the [OpenSSF Code of Conduct](https://openssf.org/community/code-of-conduct/).

 There are a variety of ways you can contribute to the project, including:

 - **Content contributors**: everyone who improves existing terms or contributes new ones,
-- **Localization contributors**: those who help translate the glossary into another language,
 - **Helpers**: anyone who helps others on GitHub, Slack, or wherever community members need support,
 - **Ambassadors**: anyone who helps spread the word, educates the community on how to contribute and why they should do so.

 Contributors can have multiple roles or focus on one area only.
 **All these contributions are equally important** and help foster a thriving community.
-Please refer to the [How to Contribute](/contribute/) and [Style Guide](/style-guide/) for content and localization contributions.
+Please refer to the [How to Contribute](/contribute/) and [Style Guide](/style-guide/) for content contributions.

 ## 2. Approvers

 Approvers provide feedback on PRs and approve them.
 Any active contributor can become an approver (see [Becoming an approver](#becoming-an-approver)).
-The Glossary differentiates between two approvers: (1) approvers for the English Glossary and (2) approvers for localization teams.

 Glossary approvers are expected to: